 Loofah Bath Sponge

-You don’t need to pay $2 or $4 for fancy loofahs.
-If it pulls on your heartstrings to have that higher priced loofah put in on a Christmas/wish list. ๐ This is a great frugal choice for the shower.
+You don’t need to pay $2 or $4 for fancy loofahs if it pulls on your heartstrings to have that higher-priced loofah put on a Christmas/wish list. 🙂 This is a great frugal choice for the shower.

-You will see this idea surface in plenty of Frugal Living communities for laundry soap.
-Everything is so concentrated now you can use less and still get the same amount of clean.
-I love using the Dove Body Wash ( I got a three pack for $4 at BJs on clearance) but I only need a quarter size.
-It’s tempting to just squirt a good amount on the washcloth or whatever but stop and be more conscious.
+I love using the Dove Body Wash ( I got a three-pack for $4 at BJs on clearance), but I only need a quarter size.
+It’s tempting to squirt a good amount on the washcloth but stop and be more conscious.

-If you are finding your family is going through shampoos, conditioners etc, too quickly use less.
+If you find your family going through shampoos, conditioners, etc., too quickly, use less.

 Wash Your Hair Every other Day